web counter

 Email

-Kaitlyn Tollefson is a junior at CU Boulder pursuing a BA in psychology with a certificate in public health.
-After graduation, she plans to pursue a Ph.D. in clinical psychology with a license to prescribe and further specialization in the public health field.
+Kaitlyn Tollefson is a senior at CU Boulder pursuing a BA in psychology with a certificate in public health.
+After graduation, she plans to pursue a Ph.D. in clinical psychology.
 Kaitlyn plans to focus on psychological research, treatment, and using policy change and community action to address the lack of access to mental healthcare.
 She is passionate about the integration of social connection as a protective factor against mental illness and exploring lifestyle approaches to promote psychological and whole body wellbeing, particularly as it applies to mood and personality disorders.
 In her free time, she enjoys spending time with friends and family, working on mental health public policy initiatives, listening to audiobooks, and practicing circus arts.

-Positive Emotion and Psychopathology Lab - PeopleGeorgie Laws (she/her)
+Positive Emotion and Psychopathology Lab - PeopleJake O'Donnell (he/him)

 Email

-Positive Emotion and Psychopathology Lab - PeopleSoni Chacon (she/her)
+Positive Emotion and Psychopathology Lab - PeopleDanielle Bader (she/her)

 Email